kyleatprinceton/cos597e-f25/project.md

 line/bar/CDF/scatter plot?
 What will be on the x-axis, and the y-axis?)

-## Project Checkpoint Report

-Halfway between the final project proposal and final project report deadlines, just before the Thanksgiving Recess, there will be a Project Checkpoint Report due.
-This should be a draft version of your final project report.

 ## Final Project Deliverables

 There are three deliverbles for the final project: code, project